 “Be toned” is one of the most common goals of almost every fitness enthusiast out there.
 With some patience and planning, anyone can master the art of body recomposition.
 The act of altering one’s physique, losing fat and gaining muscle simultaneously is known as body recomposition.
 It is ostensibly assumed that body recomposition is impossible to achieve because to lose fat, one needs to concentrate on consuming less calories whereas to gain muscles, one must consume more calories than burning.
 However, body composition is all about the perfect balance between diet and exercises.
-We demystify some tried-and-tested methods for all the fitness enthusiasts who aim to perfect the art of body recomposition.
+We demystify some tried-and-tested methods for all fitness enthusiasts who aim to perfect the art of body recomposition.

 1. Understand the Difference between losing fat and losing weight →

-Ostensibly, a decrease of the numbers on the weighing scale is celebrated.
+Ostensibly, a decrease in the numbers on the weighing scale is celebrated.
 Many consider it to be a step closer to their body transformation goals.
 However, it’s time to break that bubble if you aspire to have a toned body.
 A significant amount of a human’s weight consists of water and muscle, which you don’t want to lose.
 One must aspire to lose weight by fat, as it’s a more precise and healthy goal than weight loss.

 2. Consume plenty of protein →